 Furthering your leadership potential

-Following their year as an Orientation Leader, students will have the opportunity to apply for next year’s Orientation Team as a Lead Team Member.
-The Lead Team serves as critical members of the office staff by assisting with the planning and development of the Orientation program and the Orientation Leader experience.
+Following their year as an Orientation Leader, students will have the opportunity to apply for next year’s Orientation team as a Team Leader.
+Team Leaders serve as critical members of the office staff by assisting with the planning and development of the Orientation program and the Orientation Leader experience.

 Additionally, many Orientation Leaders continue to serve South Carolina by becoming Univeristy 101 Peer Leaders, Resident Mentors, members of Student Government, Teaching Assistants and Research Assistants, to name a few.